vluc3/parking/README.md

 - Read parking.json asset file
   File provided on https://opendata.bordeaux-metropole.fr/explore/dataset/st_park_p/export/ URL
 - Display JSON content file on browser (JSONView used for rendering)
+- Content is not a list, but the entire file, cause to be a generic app, keys must not be hardcoded

 ## Installation